VIPSTARCOIN/VIPSTARCOIN/doc/REST-interface.md

 The REST API can be enabled with the `-rest` option.

-The interface runs on the same port as the JSON-RPC interface, by default port 31916 for mainnet and port 14889 for testnet.
+The interface runs on the same port as the JSON-RPC interface, by default port 31916 for mainnet, port 32916 for testnet, and port 33916 for regtest.

 Supported API
 -------------